jebaile7964/PowerShell-Code-Samples/README.md

 Utilizes `New-PSSession` and `Invoke-Command` CMDlets to install Adobe Reader and OpenOffice through the Chocolatey package manager.
 While done in a for loop in this sample, the same process can be done in parallel with a workflow.

+#### Create-CloudRDPIcons

+Uses .NET classes to create gui elements for use as a tool for junior resources.
+It accepts input from a CSV, and some User input.
+After processing, it creates the icons in their respective folders for deployment.

 #### Samples to be added:

 ##DSC